kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 ### Headers and Formatting

-At the top of all your written work or on a cover page, please include:
+At the top of all your written work or on a cover page, you are required to include the following:

 * The date of submission
 * The assignment you are submitting (e.g. Long Essay, etc.)
 * Your student number
-* A specific title for your essay in the case of the Long Essay
+* A *specific title* for your essay in the case of the Long Essay
 * The total number of words (use the word count feature of your word processor, including footnotes)

-When formatting your assignments, please follow these guidelines:
+When formatting your assignments, you are required to follow these guidelines:

 * Add page numbers
 * Use a minimum of 12 sized font